Naternelson/sinatra-project/spec.md

 # Specifications for the Sinatra Assessment

 Specs:
 - [x] Use Sinatra to build the app
-- [ ] Use ActiveRecord for storing information in a database
+- [X] Use ActiveRecord for storing information in a database
-- [ ] Include more than one model class (e.g. User, Post, Category)
+- [X] Include more than one model class (e.g. User, Post, Category)
+    Models: Users; Products; Orders; Items; ItemRequirements; ItemCodes
-- [ ] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [X] Include at least one has_many relationship on your User model (e.g. User has_many Posts) User has many products
+    Products
+        has many item requirements
+        has many orders
+        belongs to user
+    Item Requirements
+        belongs to product
+        has many item codes
+    Orders
+        has many items
+        belongs to product
+    Item
+        belongs to order
+        has many item codes
+    Item Code
+        belongs to item
+        belongs to item requirement

-- [ ] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+- [X] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
-- [ ] Include user accounts with unique login attribute (username or email)
+- [X] Include user accounts with unique login attribute (username or email) validate presence of email
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users
 - [ ] Include user input validations